 San Diego is a place where artistic spirit and world-class artworks cannot be confined to museums.
 The streets, art galleries, main library, and other nooks and crannies are overflowing with art.
 Checking most of it out doubles as a way to enjoy the weather or a night on the town, so pack a good pair of walking shoes to take in some of San Diego’s best works.

-When it comes to murals, fewer places can boast as many as Oceanside, where 30 of them add color to restaurants, coffee shops, alleys, and other walls around town, with nine more slated for completion over the next few years.
+When it comes to murals, few places can boast as many as Oceanside, where 30 of them add color to restaurants, coffee shops, alleys and other sites around town, with nine more slated for completion over the next few years.
 Seeing every last one requires a map and a bit of legwork.
 But just about any outing in Oceanside will take in some of this art.

-Downtown San Diego is rich in public art and any tour should include “Fault Whisperer,” an award-winning piece installed in Fault Line Park in 2015.
-The husband-and-wife team who dreamed up the twin, 7-foot-tall silver orbs, created them to record the slightest movements in the earthquake fault beneath the park.
-While in the neighborhood, have a look at Horton Plaza’s “Don’t Believe the Hype,” and the environmentally-themed “Hunger” located at 827 14th St.
+Downtown San Diego is rich in public art and any tour should include “Fault Whisper,” an award-winning piece installed in Fault Line Park in 2015.
+The husband-and-wife team who dreamed up the twin, 7-foot-tall silver orbs created them to record the slightest movements in the earthquake fault beneath the park.

 North Park and South Park